riccardo-seppi/rseppi4colossus/README.md

 Colossus implementation of seppi20 halo-xoff-spin function

+The model is calibrated for masses M>4x10^13 Msun at z=0.